melbi4ka/Small_JS_HTML_CSS_Projects/README.md

-Small projects wit JS, HTML and CSS.
+Small projects with JS, HTML and CSS.